tech-podcasts/JinJinLeDao_QA_Dataset/README.md

 The dataset was annotated using an automated process, in which GPT-3.5 was used to generate questions and answers based on text prompts.

 #### Who are the annotators?
-The dataset was annotated using an automated process, without human annotators.
+The initial annotation of the dataset was carried out through an automated process, without the involvement of human annotators.
+However, we later introduced a manual correction step to improve the accuracy of the data, and we would like to express our gratitude to [Chunhui Gao](https://www.ipip.net/) for taking the time to assist us with this task.

 ### Personal and Sensitive Information
 The dataset does not contain any personal or sensitive information, except for some user names mentioned in the audio content.